unified-naming-convention/NamingStandard/api/scripts.md

 function getrenv(): { [string]: any }
 ```

-Returns the global environment of the Roblox client.
+Returns the global environment of the game client.
 It can be used to access the global functions that LocalScripts and ModuleScripts use.

 ### Example